Rev. Dr. Walter and Robyn Steele

 Prayers

-Pray for Walter and Robyn as they serve throughout East Africa.
+Pray for Walter and Robyn as they serve in Asia.
 Ask the Lord to continue to grant them good health as they seek to bring the message of God’s grace in Christ to their students and to those in the surrounding communities.

 Download prayer card